-Note: Before you install, make sure your account permissions have Full Control over the folders described in the topic Account permissions required by SQL Monitor (in the section "SQL Monitor Web Service account").
+Before you install, make sure your account permissions have Full Control over the folders described in SQL Monitor Web Service account.

 - 1. Run the SQL Monitor installer on your IIS server, and select Use existing IIS Web Server. - 2.
-Select a destination folder for the SQL Monitor website.

-All the files for the SQL Monitor website will be extracted to this folder.

-- 3. After completing installation, use IIS Manager to add the SQL Monitor website: - a.
+Select a destination folder for the SQL Monitor website. - All the files for the SQL Monitor website will be extracted to this folder. - 3.
+After completing installation, use IIS Manager to add the SQL Monitor website: - a.
 Select Add web site and choose a name for the website. - b.
 Enter the physical path for the website folder this is the location of the website folder specified during installation of SQL Monitor. - c.
 Specify an available port number and apply any other options, such as binding or certification that you need. - d.
 Click Browse to test that the website is working; you should see the SQL Monitor front page.